 GONIOBRANCHUS GEMINUS IN THE WILD

-We have mainly seen specimens of Goniobranchus geminus on fairly deep walls at around 20 plus meters in depth.
-To date we have only seen them during the day.
+We have mainly seen specimens of Goniobranchus geminus on fairly deep walls at around 20 plus meters in depth but they are occasionally seen in shallower waters.
+To date we have mainly seen them during the day but on rare occasions have seen them while diving at night.
 They are not common but neither are they rare.

 The distribution of Goniobranchus geminus is from the East Coast of Africa across to Australia.
 They are usually seen on coral reefs feeding on sponges.

 The Goniobranchus geminus feed exclusively on sponges.
 They may absorb poisons from the sponges, which provide them with protection.

 As with all nudibranchs they are hermaphrodites.
 They are unable to self fertilize and must mate with another member of their species.
 To mate, two approach each other and deposit sperm packages into each other.
 A specialized sexual organ on the right side of the body means that mating is done in a head to tail fashion right side facing .